 For fun Jay starred in a "Batman" T.V. series episode in 1966.
 He played the part of "Mr. Oceanbring", the name was wordplay on his own name of Sebring, and the character Oceanbring also had a hairstyling salon as a nod to Jay's real life.
 Jay was among many celebrities who took Kung Fu lessons from the martial arts legend, Bruce Lee, who was in Hollywood at the time.
 Sharon Tate took lessons from Lee as well, in connection with a film she was in.
 In a 1975 movie titled "Shampoo", actor Warren Beatty played the part of George Roundy.
 The character of Roundy, a hair stylist, was based on Jay Sebring.
 Jay was also represented by actor Patrick Fabian in the production, "Helter Skelter" in 2004.

 In 1968 Jay met Wojciech Frykowski and coffee heiress Abigail Folger through Roman Polanski and his wife,Sharon Tate.
 Abigail and Voytek were in a relationship.
 "Voytek" Frykowski was a close pal of Roman's.
 In what would be a twist of fate, Wojciech and Abigail, known as "Gibby" to her friends,had decided to move to Los Angeles.
 They had been living in New York.
 Frykowski was a friend of Roman's prior to his meeting Sharon.

 The people who died together that fateful night on Ceilo Drive in 1969 had interconnections that are sad and yet interesting.
 Abigail Folger had invested in Jay's hair company and had also attended a reception in May of 1969 at a new salon Jay had opened in San Francisco.
 The salon was located at 629 Commercial Street and Folger's mother also attended,along with Hollywood actors who were friends and clients of Jay.

 Handsome Hollywood actor James Franco is set play the part of Sebring in an upcoming biographical film about the swinging 60's hairstylist.
 The production will be titled "Beautiful People".
-Franco is also directing the film.
-Release date "to be announced".
+Franco will also direct the film.
+It is still considered "under production".

 Here is the trailer for the film;